Enjoy Your Custom Adventure.

 If the weather is favorable, make your way to St. Pierre Beach, a serene oasis where you can relax by the water's edge and bask in the beauty of the surroundings.
 As the day unfolds, explore the charming streets of Chéticamp, discovering local shops and boutiques that showcase Acadian crafts and arts.

-For supper, head to L'Abri, where the authentic flavors of Acadian cuisine come alive.
-Indulge in delectable dishes that celebrate the region's rich culinary heritage.
-In just one day, you'll have woven a tapestry of Acadian experiences, from cultural immersion to culinary delights, in the heart of Chéticamp.
+For dinner, head to one of the restaurants in Chéticamp, where you'll discover the authentic flavors of Acadian cuisine.
+There, delectable dishes that celebrate seasonal local produce and the rich culinary heritage of the region await you.
+In just one day, you'll weave a tapestry of Acadian experiences, from cultural immersion to culinary delights, in the heart of Chéticamp.

 Travel distance: 405 km